ULHPC/tutorials/python/basics/README.md

 **QUESTIONS**

-* What is the fastest execution ?
-Why ?
+* What is the fastest execution?
+Why?
-* Where can I find the code that has been generated from my Python script ?
+* Where can I find the code that has been generated from my Python script?

 **HINT:** If you run `pythran example4.py -e -o std.cpp` it will generate the C code.
 Have a look at the `*.cpp` files in your directory.